 The Center was founded in 2011 by Pat Oglesby, who worked for the Joint Congressional Committee on Taxation from 1982 to 1988, first as a Legislation Attorney and then as the Foreign Tax Counsel, and who, thanks to Senator Lloyd Bentsen, held the position of Chief Tax Counsel of the Committee on Finance of the United States Senate for two years.
 More at Pat Oglesby CV July 2014.

-The Center’s Board of Advisors includes Joseph Murphy, of Boone, North Carolina; Robert Schofield, of Georgetown, South Carolina; and Albert Varner, M.D., of San Rafael, California.
+The Center’s Board of Advisors includes Joseph Murphy, of Boone, North Carolina; Robert Schofield, of Georgetown, South Carolina; Albert Varner, M.D., of San Rafael, California; and Mary Norris Oglesby, of Chapel Hill, North Carolina.
 Advisors do not necessarily agree with views expressed on this blog, or by the Center.

 Current topics of interest include (1) a potency base for marijuana taxation, (2) the monopoly alternative to the taxation for marijuana, and (3) the denial of the advertising deduction under Internal Revenue Code section 280E and its state analogues.